 It might have come completely out of the blue: an unanticipated fall that led to a fractured hip requiring Mom to have help and support at home after surgery.
 Or, it may have been building up over the years, such as through the slow and incremental progression of Alzheimer’s disease.
-Whatever the circumstances, you have now found yourself in the role of family caregiver, and maybe are wondering exactly what this means and just how to navigate these new waters.
+Whatever the circumstances, you have now found yourself in the role of a new family caregiver, and maybe are wondering exactly what this means and just how to navigate these new waters.

 First and foremost, take a good deep breath, and a minute to acknowledge the selflessness of your choice.
 Caregiving is a respectable and incredibly rewarding endeavor, but not without its struggles.
 A bit of proactive planning will go a long way towards an easier transition to care, both for yourself and your family member.
 A good starting off point is to consider how you would both prefer each day to unfold, creating a straightforward timeline to list out the daily activities and tasks which will need your attention.
 For example: